mdonnalley/multiple-repo-manager/README.md

   REPO  Name of repository.

 DESCRIPTION
-  Remove a github repository from your local filesystem.
+  Remove a repository from your local file system.

 ALIASES
   $ multi rm